microsoft/coyote/docs/_learn/programming-models/actors/overview.md

 Note that `HandlePong` could also be defined as an `async Task` method.
 Async handlers are allowed so that you can call external async systems in your production code, but this has some restrictions.
-You are not allowed to directly create parallel tasks inside an actor (e.g. by using `Task.Run`) as that can introduce race conditions (if you need to parallelize a workload, you can create more actors).
+You are not allowed to directly create parallel tasks inside an actor (e.g. by using `Task.Run`) as that can introduce race conditions (if you need to parallelize a workload, you can simply create more actors).
 Also, during testing, you should not use `Task.Delay` or `Task.Yield` in your event handlers.
 It is ok to have truly async behavior in production, but at test time the `coyote test` tool wants to know about, so that it can control, all async behavior of your actor.
 If it detects some uncontrolled async behavior an error will be reported.